agile-students-fall2025/1-project-proposal-404-founders/README.md

 From an end-user perspective, the system will:

 - **Nutrition & meal data:** Use USDA FoodData Central for nutrition information and TheMealDB for recipes.
 Combine the two to provide both meals and accurate calorie/macro data.
-- **Barcode scanning:** Scan products with the phone camera using ZXing/Quagga and fetch product details from Open Food Facts (free barcode/product database).
+- **Barcode scanning:** Scan products with the phone camera using ZXing/Quagga and fetch product details from Open Food Facts.
 - **Meal planning:** Generate a 7-day plan that prioritizes pantry ingredients first to minimize food waste and align with the user’s dietary goals.
 - **Symptom-based suggestions:** Users log symptoms (e.g., nausea, fatigue), and the app provides rule-based food recommendations (with a disclaimer that this is educational, not medical advice).
 - **Exports:** Allow users to export plans and logs as PDF or CSV for sharing with dietitians, doctors, or caregivers.